melodyma/wai-tutorials/source/navigation/styling.html.erb.md

 ## Horizontal menu

-If a menu has so few items that they can fit in one line on the screen, a horizontal menu bar may be used to display the links.
+Horizontal menu bars can be used where there are few items in the menu.
 Such menu bars are usually positioned near the top of the page.
 While this is a compact way to display a menu, horizontal space can be limited if users use small-screen devices or increase the font size.
 In such cases media queries can help to transform a horizontal into a vertical menu.

 {::nomarkdown}
 <%= sample_start %>